IIUMstudent/Awesome-IIUM/README.md

 ## License

-This project is licensed under the Creative Commons License.
-See the [LICENSE.md](LICENSE.md) file for more details.
+This project is licensed under the terms of the [Creative Commons Zero v1.0 Universal](LICENSE) license.

 ---